Variety pack

 Rarity: extremely rare

-Common process associations: honey, natural
+Common process associations: honey, natural, anaerobic natural

 Robert’s opinion: It’s plenty fruity, I consider it basically a gesha considering the rest of its details and the limited area where it’s grown.
+If you’re chasing something unusual from Panama, unlike a catuai, I’d suggest trying it once.
+But beware the possible price tag.

 Chiroso